AtomicLemon/flamecoin/doc/README.md

 Setup
 ---------------------
 Flamecoin Core is the original Flamecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Flamecoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Flamecoin transactions depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few minutes to a few hours or more.

 To download Flamecoin Core, visit [flamecoin.co](https://flamecoin.co).